-Not only are these designed especially for runners, but there’s such a wide range of flavors you’re bound to find one that you like.
+Many of these are designed especially for runners, and there’s such a wide range of flavors you’re bound to find one that you like.
 Plus, you can choose from high-carb or protein-plus bars, although energy bars generally have a pretty good 4:1 carbs:protein ratio.
+There are ones made primarily out of nuts, those made from dates, and many meat-based (think jerky) products available to meet your needs.

 Rice Cakes with Peanut Butter

-A good post-race snack because rice cakes have energizing carbohydrates, while peanut butter is a great source of protein, unsaturated fats, and vitamin E.
+A good post-race snack because rice cakes have energizing carbohydrates and peanut butter is a great source of protein, unsaturated fats, and vitamin E. You can also swap for almond or other nut butter.

-With fruit and almond/soy milk, smoothies are a great way to get fiber, vitamin A and vitamin C, potassium, and calcium.
-Putting some whey protein powder in will give it a nice boost too!
+With fruit and almond or soy milk, smoothies are a great way to get fiber, vitamin A and vitamin C, potassium, and calcium.
+Add chopped spinach, collagen powder, yogurt, nut butter… the possibilities are endless to make this full of even more beneficial nutrients.

 Check out these great smoothie combos, suggested by Runkeeper community members:

-Marlies: Take a frozen banana, a tsp of unsweetened cocoa powder, a tsp of honey or agave syrup and about 250ml of milk.
-Blend it (I use my magic bullit) and drink it within 20 minutes after training.
-Spice it up with grounded red hot chilli peppers if you feel like an extra kick.
+Marlies: Take a frozen banana, a tsp of unsweetened cocoa powder, a tsp of honey or agave syrup, and about 250ml of milk.
+Blend it (I use my magic bullet) and drink it within 20 minutes after training.
+Spice it up with grounded red hot chili peppers if you feel like an extra kick.

 Monica: Sidenius chocolate protein shake with almond milk

-A great post-run food because it is a good source of carbohydrates, protein, and fiber.
-Fiber is great because it makes you feel full.
+A great post-run snack because it is a good source of carbohydrates, protein, and fiber.
+Fiber is great because it helps you feel full.
 Feel free to add a little fruit to this snack to make it sweeter.

-Packed with protein, you can add honey, almonds or fruit to greek yogurt to make it a delicious and nutritious snack.
+Packed with protein, you can add honey, almonds, fruit, or granola to greek yogurt to make it a delicious and nutritious snack.

-Eggs are a great source of protein, and egg yolk even has special amino acids to aid in muscle recovery.
+Eggs are high in protein, and egg yolk even has special amino acids to aid in muscle recovery.

 High in potassium, these nuts are great in helping replenish those electrolytes that you lose through sweat.